 - Represent the General Service Office at A.A. functions throughout the U.S. and Canada.

-- Provide primary staff resource and support for the General Service Board and the annual General Service Conference.
+- Provide primary staff resources and support for the General Service Board and the annual General Service Conference.

 - Participate as secretary to trustee and Conference committees as well as a resource and guide to these committees, such as researching and creating extensive background material.

-- Participate in the weekly Staff Meeting and be available to participate on additional intra-office committees as needed.
+- Participate in the weekly Staff Meeting, monthly All Staff Meeting, and additional intra-office committees as needed.

 - Coordinate and oversee varied projects such as public relations for an International Convention for 50,000 attendees, triennial survey of A.A.
 Fellowship, exhibits at national professional meetings, videos and literature for Fellowship as needed.

-- A minimum of six years’ continuous sobriety.
+- A minimum of six years’ continuous sobriety is required.

-- Extensive knowledge and comprehension of A.A.'s Twelve Traditions, the A.A.
+- Familiarity with A.A.'s Twelve Traditions and Concepts, the A.A.
 Service Structure and the role of the A.A.
-World Services and A.A.
+World Services, AA Grapevine, the General Service Office and the A.A.
 General Service Board.

 - Excellent written communication skills to explain and report with clarity the general program of Alcoholics Anonymous; the A.A. service structure; A.A.'s Steps, Traditions, principles; and to respond to inquiries regarding specific GSO assignments.

-- Superior verbal communications skills and ability to communicate with clarity, diplomacy and tact with colleagues, high level professionals in several fields, government and other agencies and to write and make presentations to outside professionals and A.A. members in various settings.
+- Superior verbal communications skills and ability to communicate with clarity, diplomacy and tact with colleagues, high level professionals in several fields, government, and other agencies.

-- Flexibility required by biannual rotation to new assignments and ability to bring creative thinking and vision to new assignments.
+- Flexibility required by biannual rotation to new assignments and ability to learn quickly and bring creative thinking and vision to new assignments.

 Pay & Benefits

-The organization offers robust health benefits such as medical, dental, vision, health reimbursement account, long- and short-term disability, and life insurance.
-The organization also offers PTO beginning at 15 vacation days, 10 sick days, 3 personal days, and paid company holidays.
-Additional benefits include a 403b plan with employer contribution, tuition reimbursement program, and salary continuation program, all of which are available after 12 months of employment.
+AAWS offers robust health benefits including majority employer paid medical, dental, and vision, an employer-funded health reimbursement account, long- and short-term disability, and life insurance.
+We offer generous paid time off including 3 weeks of vacation to start, 10 sick days, personal days, paid company holidays and 1 floating holiday.
+Additional benefits include a 403(b) plan with employer contribution, tuition reimbursement program, and salary continuation program, all of which are available after 12 months of employment.

 Click the “Apply” button below to complete the application and be considered for this position.
 Along with our application, please include a writing sample answering the following question in three paragraphs:

-A.A.W.S. is committed to the full inclusion of all qualified individuals.
-As part of this commitment, we will ensure that persons with disabilities are provided reasonable accommodations.
-If you require reasonable accommodation in completing this application, interviewing, completing any pre-employment testing, or otherwise participating in the employee selection process, please direct your inquiries to email@example.com or 212-870-3138.
+AAWS is committed to the full inclusion of all individuals.
+As part of this commitment, we will ensure that persons with disabilities are provided with reasonable accommodation.
+If you require a reasonable accommodation in completing this application, interviewing, completing any pre-employment testing, or otherwise participating in the employee selection process, please direct your inquiries to firstname.lastname@example.org or 212-870-3138.